 For grievances involving nonreappointment, see section I (below); for those involving denial of tenure or denial of promotion, see section II (below).
 For grievances involving termination of a tenured faculty member, see section III (below).
 For grievances or procedures other than those stated in sections I, II, and III, including material breaches of special contractual obligations of the university, the faculty member shall attempt to resolve the issue at the department level.
 If a solution cannot be obtained at this level, the redress may be pursued through the offices of dean, provost, and president.
+For faculty members in health sciences units, redress may be pursued through the office of dean, vice president for research and health sciences, provost and president.
 If redress cannot be obtained from any of these officers, the faculty member may appeal to the Faculty Grievance Committee.
 If this committee finds that there are grounds for a grievance, it shall try to resolve the matter through mediation or other appropriate action.
 The committee shall report its recommendations and reasons to the faculty member and to the president.
 The president shall be the final university authority to whom a grievance may be submitted.